I have always wanted for my son to do good in school.

 - Your child will test the limits of your patience.
 There might be a time that you might feel so frustrated if he learns so slow or forgets what he has learned and you feel that homeschooling in not fit for your special child.

 - You might feel inadequate for your child as a mentor having no teaching experiences in school, more so with a special kid.

 - Tantrums or meltdowns might happen many times that are hard to control and as a parent, may discourage you to stop the lessons for the day.

 - In the early stages or even before starting homeschooling especially if a special child has been previously enrolled in a public school, some school officials harass the parents and don’t allow the special child to dis-enroll because of fear of losing funding.

 - Special needs children may lose government-funded special child services such as speech therapy when home schooled.

 How to improve your child’s skills as a home schooler

 As the teacher for your special child, you can always plan on improving how you handle him.
 You don’t need to suggest to his teacher in the regular school what you think is the best way to offer him lessons.

-- Let your special child attend group activities like your church’s Sunday school or your neighborhood’s annual picnic to broaden his horizon and meet other kids.
+- Let your special child attend group activities like your church’s Sunday school or your neighbourhood’s annual picnic to broaden his horizon and meet other kids.

-- Enroll him in extracurricular activities like piano lessons where he can interact with another teacher or other students if they will have recitals or concerts.
+- Enrol him in extracurricular activities like piano lessons where he can interact with another teacher or other students if they will have recitals or concerts.